 How net wealth shapes the curve

-Notice that the generated plot is a concave line which indicates high-risk aversion, based on your net wealth.
-Just for an experiment, change the net wealth value from 100 to 10,000, you will see the plot become almost like a straight line, which indicates, risk-neutral attitude.
+Notice that the generated plot is a concave line that indicates high-risk aversion, based on your net wealth.
+Just for an experiment, change the net wealth value from 100 to 10,000, you will see the plot become almost like a straight line, which indicates, a risk-neutral attitude.
 We learned that more wealth can make a decision maker less risk-averse and we can get a demonstration of that idea in this plot.

 Viewing other derivatives of the generated utility function.

 You can check the Marginal Utility function, Absolute Risk Aversion, and Relative Risk Aversion from the radio buttons as you can see at the bottom of the panel.
 Here is the Marginal Utility Function for the above-generated function.